Ludwig Loewe

 Ludwig Loewe (27 November 1837 – 11 September 1886) was a German merchant, manufacturer, philanthropist and a member of the Reichstag.
 Loewe's companies became involved in the production of armaments, employing famous designers and creating notable guns.

 Manufacturing

-Loewe was born as Louis Levy in Heiligenstadt, Germany into a Jewish family.
+Loewe was born as Louis Levy in Heiligenstadt, Kingdom of Prussia into a Jewish family.
 He set up Ludwig Loewe Commanditgesellschaft auf Aktien für Fabrikation von Nähmaschinen A.G. in 1869 to produce sewing machines.
 In 1872 an agreement was reached with the German army to produce rifles for them.
 For this he set up a separate armaments company Ludwig Loewe & Company (also known as Loewe & Company).

 Armaments

 Loewe's armaments company was famous in that it held a controlling interest in Waffenfabrik Mauser and so was able to reap financial success from the C96 pistol when Loewe's own Borchardt semi-automatic pistol, designed by employee Hugo Borchardt, was not selling well.

 Ludwig Loewe & Company also employed Georg Luger, the inventor of the Luger pistol (as well as the associated gun cartridges).